fireundubh/playwithfire/papyrus-anti-patterns/not-returning-a-value-on-all-code-paths.md

 # Anti-pattern

-The author of the code below returns a value on two code paths, but the functon has three code paths.
+The author of the code below returns a value on one code paths, but the functon has two code paths.

 ```papyrus
 Bool Function IsRefNotLoaded(ObjectReference akRef)